 When most of us set off in a car we feel pretty confident about getting where we’re going with no major problems or delays.
-When Dave and I first began cruising in Que Tal (our first/previous cruising boat), I think we unconsciously sort of expected the same thing.
+When Dave and I began cruising in Que Tal (our first/previous cruising boat), I think we unconsciously sort of expected the same thing.

 Yes, we’d read the books and articles about problems people encountered and knew that weather delays and boat problems were possible.
 But I don’t think we saw them as probable.

 Actually, I know we didn’t.
 We got frustrated when things didn’t go according to script, particularly when mechanical problems unexpectedly hit or the weather wasn’t quite as forecast.
 We wondered what we were doing wrong.

 I think it’s a phase that all new cruisers – or even just weekend boaters – go through.
 And if problems seem to stack one on top of another, the frustration level can grow to “let’s just sell the #*$) boat.”
 It puts a stress on finances and relationships as well if you’re not expecting it.
 I think it’s one of the reasons that most people find the first year of cruising difficult: not only is there a big learning curve with the new life, but most of us aren’t used to living so closely with uncertainty.
 Uncertainty about the weather, about what challenges a new place may bring, about what could break, about what to do if there is a problem.

 Over time, we learned to, well, expect the unexpected.
 We could prepare as much as possible, check things over and make sure we had all the spares and what not, but chances were that things wouldn’t go quite as planned.
 In fact, cruisers joke about plans being written in Jello, or in the sand at low tide, or that “plan” is a four letter word.